CodeProSpecialist/Python-TA-Lib-install-script-For-Desktop-Computers/README.txt

 sudo pip3 install ta-lib

-# run this command befor and after running the install scripts because
+# run this command before and after running the install scripts because
 # for some reason, this does work.